Swanson-Hysell-Group/2023_Demag_GUI_tutorial/README.md

 Linux:
 https://github.com/PmagPy/PmagPy-Standalone-Linux/releases

-On a Mac, the first time you open the program you need to right-click, choose open and then select that you are ok with opening it.
-Otherwise, your OS will not open the software as it is not from a verified developer.
-The software may take a while to open.
-Be patient.

 ### Download this repository

 Download and unpack the .zip of this repository so that you have the raw data that we will be working with.